Birth Beyond the Basics: 10 Secrets for a More Comfortable Delivery | La Mirada Birth Photographer

 You can eat and drink during labor, if you want to.

 It's a good idea to have some protein when you first think you're in labor.
+Depending on the time of day, a full on meal is encouraged.
 As you progress along you will not feel as hungry but it's important to continue to have some protein and stay hydrated to help keep your energy levels up.
 It's important to listen to your body during labor, and to make sure you are well hydrated and nourished.
+If you find that chewing food becomes a chore because your contractions are getting closer together, try something that doesn’t take as much effort like a smoothie, broth, or softer foods as opposed to something like a sandwich.

 C-sections are a common form of delivery and can be planned or unplanned.
 Your doctor and nurses will take great care of you and your baby during the procedure.
 It's important to remember that a c-section is a surgical procedure and there are risks associated with it, but it can also save the lives of both mother and baby in certain situations.
 If the baby and mama are still doing well, most often than not, a c-section is not medically necessary even with a long labor.